Wild acquire Hanzal in trade with Coyotes

-MINNEAPOLIS - A person with knowledge of the trade says the Minnesota Wild have acquired Czech center Martin Hanzal from the Arizona Coyotes.
+MINNEAPOLIS - The Minnesota Wild have added Czech center Martin Hanzal for the stretch playoff run, one of two players they acquired from the Arizona Coyotes.

-The person spoke to The Associated Press Sunday on condition of anonymity because the deal had not been announced.
-Details on the return to Arizona were not immediately available.
+Besides Hanzal, the Wild gets bruising forward Ryan White in exchange for a 2017 first round draft pick, a second round selection in 2018. a conditional fourth round pick in 2019 and forward Grayson Downing.

-Hanzal was considered one of the top rental players available ahead of Wednesday's NHL trade deadline.
+Hanzal was considered one of the top 'rental' players available ahead of Wednesday's NHL trade deadline.
 The 30-year-old pending unrestricted free agent has 16 goals and 10 assists in 51 games this season and 313 points in 608 NHL games, all with the Coyotes.
+He plays center, a position that is one of the few weak links in the Wild lineup.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.